 Rheumatoid Arthritis vs. Osteoarthritis: What’s the Difference?

-Rheumatoid arthritis (RA) and osteoarthritis (OA) are two common types of arthritis.
-Both cause pain and joint damage, but they’re very different diseases.
+Rheumatoid arthritis (RA) and osteoarthritis (OA) are common types of arthritis.
+Both cause pain and joint damage, but they’re different diseases.

 RA is an autoimmune disease.
 It happens when your immune system doesn’t work the way it should.
 When you’re healthy, your immune system attacks invaders like bacteria and viruses.
-When you have RA, your immune system also “sees” your joints as enemies and launches an attack on them.
+When you have RA, your immune system also sees your joints as enemies and launches an attack on them.
+The specific target of these attacks is the synovial membrane, a lining that lubricates and protects joints.

 These may be the most important differences between RA and OA.
-But there are many others that can help doctors know which types you have and how to treat it.
+But there are many others that can help doctors find out which type you have and how to treat it.

 RA tends to cause morning stiffness that can last an hour or more.
-That’s one of the things that really sets it apart from OA.
+That’s one of the things that sets it apart from OA.
+Rheumatoid arthritis also can develop and progress quickly.
+And it tends to affect both sides of the body at once.
+It can develop at any age, though most often shows up in midlife.

 • Fatigue